Dwellings here, Dwellings there, Dwellings everywhere

 The townhouse is a bit of a hybrid between a condominium and a landed property.
 While it has the characteristics of a landed terrace house, the town house shares common facilities such as swimming pools, gyms and other recreational facilities with other houses.
 Either part of a lager condominium establishment or an entire estate, Town houses offer both privacy, spacious living, and convenience of facilities.

 Another hybrid, designed to combine the privacy and spaciousness of landed properties, and convenience of condo-style facilities such as swimming pools, gyms, and taken-care-off gardens, the cluster home constitutes a rare yet upcoming market in Singapore.
 Cluster developments can be home to terraces, semi-detached housing, bungalows, a mix of these and share facilities within their developments.

 So, there is the jigsaw puzzle of the Singaporean real estate market for you.
-Familiarizing yourself with the different types of houses can be a useful first step in the search for your new home, and tailoring your search according to property type is one of the easiest and most efficient ways to separate the wheat from the chaff.
+Familiarizing yourself with the different types of houses can be a useful first step in the search for your new home.
+Tailoring your search according to property type is one of the easiest and most efficient ways to separate the wheat from the chaff.
 At 99.co we have incorporated a feature where you can use the property search engine and filter the results to the types of housing relevant for your search by simply ticking off a series of boxes.

 Is this real estate puzzle still giving you a headache?
 Feel free to drop us a line in the comment section below!